Ezhava Siva

 Ezhava is a community found in Kerala.
 Shiva is a Hindu god.
 Siva idol was consecrated by social reformer Sree Narayana Guru at Aruvippuram, in 1888.The term "Ezhava Siva" refers to a tongue-in-cheek reply given by Sree Narayana Guru when questioned by a group of Brahmins about the legitimacy of a non Brahmin consecrating a temple.

 Overview

 Sree Narayana Guru, well learned in the Hindu scriptures, always considered God as a power without limits and boundaries but who bestows benevolence on all, irrespective of caste.
-This is evident in the Universal Prayer in Malayalam, Daivadasakam (10 Verses To God) he had written for the masses.
+This is evident in the Universal Prayer in Malayalam, Daiva Daśakam (10 Verses To God) he had written for the masses.
 After the Aruvippuram Temple Consecration, he wrote in Malayalam: